Sauz21/shift-reduce-parser/README.md

 # Shift Reduce Parser

-Hey!
 This is my JavaScript implementation of a Shift-Reduce Parser for CSC 4101.

 ## What it does

-This parser takes expressions with operations (like id + id * id) and checks if they follow our grammar rules:
+This parser takes expressions with operations (like id + id * id) and checks if they follow the grammar rules:

 1. E → E + T
 2. E → T